 Revenue architecture is the design layer beneath RevOps.
-It is the difference between operating a revenue system and designing one.
+It's the difference between operating a revenue system and designing one.
 Most B2B SaaS companies skip the architecture entirely and jump straight to operating whatever CRM configuration they inherited from the last person who touched it.

-The result is predictable: lifecycle stages that do not match how buyers actually move through the funnel, routing logic that nobody can explain, reporting that measures activity instead of outcomes, and a CRM that sales actively avoids because it creates work instead of removing it.
+The result is predictable: lifecycle stages that don't match how buyers actually move through the funnel, routing logic that nobody can explain, reporting that measures activity instead of outcomes, and a CRM that sales actively avoids because it creates work instead of removing it.

 Revenue architecture is the intentional design of how revenue flows through your business, from first signal to closed deal to expansion.
-It is not a CRM setup.
-It is not a tech stack.
-It is the thinking that determines how those things should be configured.
+It isn't a CRM setup.
+It isn't a tech stack.
+It's the thinking that determines how those things should be configured.

 The concept originates from Winning by Design's work on the recurring revenue model, but GTM Layer's perspective is implementation-first rather than framework-first.
 Revenue architecture has four layers: